 Providing required clearances.
-Provide the drain outlet with a minimum clearance of three inches in any direction from all parts of the structure or any appurtenances and with not less than 18 inches unrestricted clearance directly in front of the drain outlet.
+Provide the drain outlet with a minimum clearance of three inches in any direction from all parts of the structure or any appurtenances and with not less than 18 inches unrestricted clearance directly in inch per foot slope towards the sewer/septic using a plumber's level.
+Where a slope of 1/4 inch per foot cannot be maintained, use a minimum slope of 1/8 inch per foot and install of a full-size clean-out at the uppermost point of the run (Figure 56).

+front of the drain outlet.
 Provide any cleanouts with a minimum clearance of 12 inches directly in front of its opening.

-Figure 63.
+Figure 55.
 Drain crossover connection

-Figure 64.DWV system
+Figure 56.DWV system

 - Test.
 Conduct a two-part leakage test on the completed drainage system as follows: - Part 1.
 With all fixtures connected, and all tub and shower drains plugged, fill the system with water to the rim of the toilet bowl through a higher fixture.
 Release all trapped air, replace tub and shower plugs, backfill fixtures, and allow the system to stand at least 15 minutes.
 Check for leaks.
 Drain the system.
 If leaks are found, repair and retest. - Part 2.
 Plug all fixtures, sinks, showers, and tubs and fill with water.
 Release the water in all fixtures simultaneously to obtain the maximum possible drain piping flow.
 As water is draining, check for leaks.
 If any are found, repair and retest. - Connect to outlet.
-Connect the main drain line to the site sewer/septic hookup, using an approved elastomer coupling (Figure 65).
+Connect the main drain line to the site sewer/septic hookup, using an approved elastomer coupling (Figure 57).